Here's The Full List Of Foreign Medical Aid That Have Reached India Till Now And Where They Are Headed

 May 4: 900 cylinders of 46-litre capacity, 20 liquid oxygen bottle

-Yet to come: 3 large oxygen generation units, each capable of producing 500 litres of oxygen per minute, enough for 50 people to use at a time, and 1,000 UCL ventura oxygen concentrators
+May 9 : 3 18-tonne oxygen generation units, each capable of producing 500 litres of oxygen per minute, enough for 50 people to use at a time, and 1,000 ventilators

 Russia